 Early History of the Ap blethane family

 This web page shows only a small excerpt of our Ap blethane research.
-Another 137 words (10 lines of text) covering the years 1273, 1366, 1391, 1524, 1579, 1601, 1627, 1669 and 1579 are included under the topic Early Ap blethane History in all our PDF Extended History products and printed products wherever possible.
+Another 137 words (10 lines of text) covering the years 1273, 1366, 1391, 1524, 1579, 1601, 1627, 1669, 1590, 1579 and 1590 are included under the topic Early Ap blethane History in all our PDF Extended History products and printed products wherever possible.

 Ap blethane Spelling Variations

 Compared to other ancient cultures found in the British Isles, the number of Welsh surnames are relatively few, but there are an inordinately large number of spelling variations.
 These spelling variations began almost as soon as surname usage became common.
 People could not specify how to spell their own names leaving the specific recording up to the individual scribe or priest.
 Those recorders would then spell the names as they heard them, causing many different variations.
 Later, many Welsh names were recorded in English.
 This transliteration process was extremely imprecise since the Brythonic Celtic language of the Welsh used many sounds the English language was not accustomed to.
 Finally, some variations occurred by the individual's design: a branch loyalty within a family, a religious adherence, or even patriotic affiliations were indicated by spelling variations of one's name.
 The Ap blethane name over the years has been spelled Blevin, Blevyn, Ap Blethyn, Ap Plethyn, Plethen, Blethin, Blethen, Blevins and many more.

 Early Notables of the Ap blethane family (pre 1700)

 Another 31 words (2 lines of text) are included under the topic Early Ap blethane Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ap blethane family

 Many people from Wales joined the general migration to North America in the 19th and 20th centuries, searching for land, work, and freedom.
 Like the many other immigrants from the British Isles, they made a significant contribution to the development of Canada and the United States.
 The Welsh and their descendents added a rich cultural tradition to the newly developed towns, cities, and villages.
 An investigation of the immigration and passenger lists has revealed a number of people bearing the name Ap blethane: G. Blethen, who arrived in San Francisco in 1851.

 - ^ Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)

-- ^ Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
+- ^ Lower, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.